Home » Posture

-picture-501During the course of Alexander Technique lessons, people will sometimes ask, ‘why do we slouch?’ or ‘why do we have bad posture?’
-Different people for different reasons.
-One reason is because of what Alexander called ’subconscious imitation’.
+During the course of Alexander Technique lessons, people will sometimes ask, ‘why do we slouch?’ or ‘why do we have bad posture?’
+Different people slouch for different reasons.
+One universal reason is because of what Alexander called ‘subconscious imitation’.
 Since the Alexander Technique helps to make the unconscious conscious, this is a plausible explanation.
 The cause of our postural problems is not The Computer, but what we do with ourselves when we’re at the computer.
 Alexander didn’t speak or write too much about computers since he was born in 1869.
 However, he did write about subconscious imitation in his book ‘Man’s Supreme Inheritance’, written in 1910.
-Although the world of Alexander Technique teachers in New York City, 2009, doesn’t involve ‘nursemaids and servants’, the ideas still resonate.
+Although the world of Alexander Technique teachers no longer involves ‘nursemaids and servants’, at least not in New York City, the ideas still resonate.

 “To return for a moment to the important question of subconscious imitation, it must one day be recognized how essential it is that children should from the earliest age be instructed and trained by those whose carriage, speech and physical well-being make them fit subjects for imitation.